Western Caribbean zone: The Miskito Kingdom and English settlements

 The Miskito people, who had formed a "Kingdom of the Mosquitos" made an alliance with Great Britain in the late 1630s.
 They were joined around 1640 by the survivors of a rebellion on board a slave ship who wrecked the craft at Cape Gracias a Dios.
 The Miskito took the rebels in and intermarried with them, creating a mixed-race group called Miskitos-Zambos.
-By the early eighteenth century this group had taken over the Mosquito Kingdom and were raiding far and wide throughout Central America.
+By the early 18th century this group had taken over the Mosquito Kingdom and were raiding far and wide throughout Central America.
 Capitalizing on a long term alliance with the English of Jamaica, they placed themselves under the protection of England and both prevented Spanish occupation of the area while allowing the English the security to found their colony in British Honduras (Belize).

-In the late seventeenth century, Englishmen began to settle on the coast, especially on the stretch from Nicaragua to the Yucatán.
+In the late 17th century, Englishmen began to settle on the coast, especially on the stretch from Nicaragua to the Yucatán.
 The settlements, while often scattered in small groups, were concentrated in the area of modern-day Belize.
 To provide labor for the logging industry, the British imported African slaves and created fairly dense settlement.
 A second concentration was in the Mosquito Kingdom, as the British often called the eastern lowlands of Honduras and Nicaragua.
-Britain, through its positions in Jamaica and the Cayman Islands, which were more formally taken over and colonized in the second half of the eighteenth century, formed a military alliance with the Miskito.
+Britain, through its positions in Jamaica and the Cayman Islands, which were more formally taken over and colonized in the second half of the 18th century, formed a military alliance with the Miskito.
 The Miskitos raided widely, reaching as far north as the Yucatán, and as far south as Panama.
 In 1746 Britain declared much of the area an informal protectorate, and in 1766 sent a governor who resided in Bluefields (Nicaragua) and answered to the governor of Jamaica.

 The Garifuna

-In the later eighteenth century, Caribbean Central America was often used as a place of exile.
-During the revolutionary wars of the later eighteenth century, the French deported African-descended militia units to Honduras, and in 1797 the British dispatched the so-called “Black Caribs” of St Vincent to Roatán in the Bay of Honduras.
+In the later 18th century, Caribbean Central America was often used as a place of exile.
+During the revolutionary wars of the later 18th century, the French deported African-descended militia units to Honduras, and in 1797 the British dispatched the so-called "Black Caribs" of St Vincent to Roatán in the Bay of Honduras.
 Many of these groups eventually found their way to the mainland as well, some retaining a distinct identity while others gradually blended into the existing population.
 Today the people of mixed African-indigenous descent are usually known by the name of Garifuna.